PrestaShop/prestashop-specs/back-office/wishlist.md

 What type of users can add products to their favourites?
 Only logged-in users, since the Favorites list is displayed in My Account.

-When I access the page with the my favourites lists, I can see the number of products in each of the lists.
+When I access the page with the my favorites lists, I can see the number of products in each of the lists.

 ### US 3: Edit and/or delete a favorite product
 ##### As a logged-in user, I can edit and/or delete a favourite product